cenote/jasperstarter/README.md

 ### Release Notes

-See CHANGES file for a history of changes.
+See [Changes] for a history of changes.

 #### Known Bugs